Food Safety Recognition Agreements (Arrangements) with other countries

-Exporters of the goods that are covered by the agreement may now find it easier to gain access to the US market.
-This is good for Australian businesses, as it positions Australia as a safe source of food supply and puts our exporters in a position of benefit compared to other exporting countries that do not have a similar agreement in place.
+Exporters of the goods which are covered by the agreement may now find it easier to gain access to the US market.
+This is good for Australian businesses, as it positions Australia as a safe source of food supply and puts our exporters in a position of benefit compared to other exporting countries which do not have a similar agreement in place.

 The agreement does not override some of the requirements set by the US food safety legislation under the Food Safety Modernization Act (FSMA), such as the requirement for food labelling to adhere to US standards.